Riccardo Stracciari: Life and career

 Stracciari performed widely, too, in his native Italy and retired from the stage in 1944.
 He is above all associated with Rossini's great comic creation Figaro, in Il barbiere di Siviglia, which he sang an estimated 1000 times, and Rigoletto, in Verdi's tragic opera of the same name.
 He made complete recordings of these two works in 1929, opposite Mercedes Capsir and Dino Borgioli.
 Both of these recordings are of particular historical value as illustrations of Italian singing styles of that period.

 Stracciari sang in an era that was rich in outstanding operatic voices.
 But despite the high quality of the competition which he faced from rival singers, he is still widely considered to have been one of the finest Italian baritones of the 20th century, owing to the beauty of his voice during its peak period, his imposing interpretive style and his first-rate vocal technique.
-America's foremost soprano of the post World War I-era, Rosa Ponselle, was an enthusiastic admirer of Stracciari's singing.
+America's foremost soprano of the post World War I-era, Rosa Ponselle, was an enthusiastic admirer of his singing, evaluating his voice as "brilliant and penetrating, alternately dark and light ... like a shower of diamonds."

 He also became a distinguished teacher at the music conservatories of Naples and Rome.
 Among his most notable students were Raffaele Arié, Paolo Silveri, Giulio Fioravanti, Zdeněk Otava, Mario Laurenti, Louis Quilico and Boris Christoff.
 He died in Rome aged 80.